 On the other hand, the difference in costs of a fully manual human translation compared to a free computer translation is significant so that intermediate solutions are worth to consider.
 The reality is already no black-and-white world of either human or computer translations.
 While machine translation tools clearly do not reach the quality of professional human translators, they can well support them by providing preliminary translations in a quick and convenient way, which are then to be optimized by a human user.

 Currently, however, most machine translation software suffers from consistency issues.
 A well-known problem is that it may translate individual terms in a manner which does not fit to the specific technical field of a patent or which changes over different parts of the document.
-And when the human translator adapts the wording in one sentence, the limited context scope does not apply the adaptation to remote sentences, so that the next iteration of the same word may be translated differently.
+And when the human translator adapts the wording in one sentence, the limited context scope of the algorithm does not apply the adaptation to remote sentences, so that the next iteration of the same word may be translated differently.
 Glossaries known from other computer aided translation (CAT) tools are barely combined with neural networks or limited in flexibility.
 In the end, it often requires numerous manual steps which reduce efficiency.

 If the transitional period shall be a continuous one rather than a single step at the end, it might be time to reconsider certain translation processes.